 Mission & History

 PACE was incorporated as a private non-profit Community Action Agency in 1982 to mobilize and utilize both public and private resources to affect the improvement of the economic and social quality of life for low income residents of the Greater New Bedford area.
 A twenty-one member Board of Directors was established as a result of a number of community meetings held for the purpose of forming a new agency.
 This new Board of Directors elected its first President, Kenneth N. DeSilva, who served for the maximum period allowed under the Boards’ bylaws of ten years.

-The nascent organization of limited funds and staff in grew into a multi-million dollar agency in five years’ time.
-Its focus was to promote self-help for people and neighborhoods.
-Since its inception, PACE Inc. has developed a reputation of responding to community needs, providing high quality programs for low income people, developing innovative strategies for empowering people and working cooperatively with both the non-profit and for profit communities.
+The organization of limited funds and staff grew into an agency that managed a multi-million dollar budget within the first five years.
+This non-profit's focus was to promote self-help for people and neighborhoods in our community.
+PACE Inc. has developed a reputation of responding to the community needs, providing high quality programs for low income people, developing innovative strategies for empowering people and working cooperatively with both the non-profit and for profit communities.

-PACE is committed to increase awareness among low-income people, public officials, media and the general public regarding the causes and impact of poverty on the lives of low-income people.
+PACE remains committed to increase awareness among low-income people, public officials, media and the general public regarding the causes and impact of poverty on the lives of low-income people.